YunzhiZhang/glance-tools/docs/ccdc_viz.rst

 .. figure:: ./img/loadPanel.png
    :alt: Load panel

-   Select which CCDC resutls to load using this panel.
+   Select which CCDC results to load using this panel.
 Once loaded, it will display the available band names and suspected date format of the results, if stored in  the metadata at the time of creation.